It's important for employers to understand that the same health and safety duties apply to labour hire workers as they do to any ongoing workers.

 Before you engage labour hire workers, you should provide the labour hire agency with detailed information about the nature of work to be carried out including:

 - any plant or equipment to be used

 - organisational and work health and safety arrangements

 - health and safety risks associated with the work

 - any skills and knowledge required to safely undertake the work required.

-Employers should also verify that the selected worker/s have any necessary qualifications, licences, skills and training to carry out the work safely.
-Employers can check the validity of workers high risk work licenses (eg to operate a forklift or elevated work platform) by using our high risk work validation.
+Employers should verify that selected labour hire worker/s have any necessary qualifications, licences, skills and training to carry out the work safely.
+You should check the validity of workers' high risk work licenses before they undertake work.

 Host employers should also consult with the labour hire agency on work health and safety matters such as: